Previous editions: 2024 | 2023 | 2022

 Geopolitics of digital ethics in academia

 Recent geopolitical changes have impacted academia’s funding policy, and the implementation of research on digital ethics or with digital ethics implications.
-In this changing geopolitics, digital sovereignty is ever more important: dependencies to infrastructure and funding may constrain how digital ethics is implemented in academic research and practices.
+In this changing geopolitical landscape, digital sovereignty is ever more important.
+Dependencies on infrastructure and funding may constrain how digital ethics is implemented in academic research and practices (e.g., to ensure privacy, inclusivity, transparency, sustainability).
+This session will discuss the (dis)alignment of political, economical, and academic interests that underlie:

 - Domagoj Juricic